-Okay – that sounds awfully tragic – but the fact is: often travellers, who return home after travelling for a while, experience a dip.
+Okay – that sounds awfully tragic – but the fact is: often travelers, who return home after traveling for a while, experience a dip.
 Nomadic Matt calls it a post-trip depression: it’s often emotionally harder to come home than go away.
 To us, it feels slightly different, as we know we will go travel again.
 But still, at home, we are confronted with the ‘norm’ and our different way of thinking.

-Everyone and everything at home feels the same, yes there are new babies and some people moved or changed jobs but the way of living or their beliefs haven’t changed.
+Everyone and everything at home seem the same, yes there are new babies and some people moved or changed jobs but the way of living or their beliefs haven’t changed.
 And yet, everything feels different – because we’re different.
-We aren’t surrounded with like-minded people anymore.
+We aren’t surrounded by like-minded people anymore.
 We get many questions like ‘Are you going to look for a real job now?’
-‘Are you going to start building pension now?’
+‘Are you going to start building a pension now?’
 ‘What are the plans, when will you leave again?’.
-Questions that fit in the ‘norm’ and traditional mindset of security first (go to school, get a job buy a house, get kids, retire and maybe travel then).
+Questions that fit in the ‘norm’ and traditional mindset of security first (go to school, get a job buy a house, get kids, retire, and maybe travel then).
 Questions that aren’t important to us and people don’t understand – and we totally get it.
 But is difficult when you know you’re your happiest self away from that ‘security’.
 We’re happy with what we do, we’re happy together and that’s what’s important to us!

 The Next Step

 So where are we going next?
-It sounds weird but when you on the road for sixteen months, you don’t think about where to go to next.
+It sounds weird but when you on the road for sixteen months, you don’t think about where to go next.
 We go wherever the wind brings us.
 We visit places that excite us, where we meet interesting people or attend special events we want to experience.
-Before coming home the idea was to leave again the end of August/beginning of September.
+Before coming home the idea was to leave again at the end of August/beginning of September.
 We bought a working holiday visa for New Zealand that expires mid-September.

 But right now, we don’t feel like going there.
 I went there once and I know it’s a fantastic country that I obviously want to show to Maartje.
 Just not right now.
-Other trips like a castle trip through Europe and connecting with fellow-bloggers in Bali, visiting Sri Lanka, India and the Phillippines have been on our minds for a while.
+Other trips like a castle trip through Europe and connecting with fellow-bloggers in Bali, visiting Sri Lanka, India, and the Phillippines have been on our minds for a while.
 And more and more we feel those are the next steps.
 We haven’t booked anything yet, but slowly but surely a plan is formed!

 Beating The Blues

-Right now we are focusing on creating new content, connecting with people in the Netherlands and thinking about new things that we would like to do more in the future: photoshoots for example.
+Right now we are focusing on creating new content, connecting with people in the Netherlands, and thinking about new things that we would like to do more in the future: photoshoots for example.
 We’re working on our relationship – the dynamics are changing again with all the external influences – as we try to grow our business.
 It’s a process and although we’re lucky to do this work with the two of us – it’s also difficult when you’re two people with different ideas!

 We’re so amazed by how many amazing, like-minded people have already joined our journey and are so excited to grow every day!
 Thank you!
 And don’t forget: if you have dreams: go for it.
 Everyone deserves to make their dreams happen ♡ And if you’re struggling with post-trip depression: reach out to us, leave a comment below, email us, send us a DM or PM.
 We’re here for you!